emtee40/SurvivalManual-wiki/Power.md

     They have moderate total power, and can provide a moderate current.
     They decay very slowly, so unused batteries, even 10 years old, are still good.
     The contents of these batteries are not toxic, but pose a fire risk when exposed to air.
     Do not recharge these batteries, they will burn.
+They do not leak at the end of their life.
+Most sources say they last 15 years.
+There are phone chargers which accept disposable batteries so these would work well with those charges for emergencies.

 #### Nickle-based [rechargeable] (1.2V AA AAA are most common)